 Located at the heart of the capital city which is becoming more and more bustled due to the fast-paced development, the well-preserved Imperial Citadel of Thang Long still has a peaceful atmosphere of the era when it was constructed.
 The site is inevitably one of the most important UNESCO World Heritages in Vietnam.

 The Imperial Citadel of Thang Long is a destination that you should not miss out when visiting Hanoi

-In the 18 Hoang Dieu Archeological Site, the excavators found different levels of the remains, and many artifacts have been proved to be originated from separate eras.
-The city gates such as North Gate, Hau Lau Gate, Doan Mon Gate are the few relics that are almost intact.
+In the 18 Hoang Dieu Archeological Site, the excavators found different levels of the remains, and many artifacts have been proved to have originated from separate eras.
+The city gates, such as North Gate, Hau Lau Gate, Doan Mon Gate, are the few almost intact relics.
 The rest could not keep its original form because of the effect of historical events.
-However, thanks to the effort of the historians, the stories about the old grounds which were once the locations of key institutes have been discovered.
+However, thanks to the efforts of historians, the stories about the old grounds, which were once the locations of key institutes, have been discovered.

-Since January 2018, the local authority has developed an application for smartphones called Imperial Citadel of Thang Long to help tourists get to know this site easier.
+Since January 2018, the local authority has developed an application for smartphones called Imperial Citadel of Thang Long to help tourists get to know this site more easily.
 You can easily install this app from your Play or App Store.